What is an estate plan?

 What’s the difference between a will and a trust?

-A will is a document that sets out your wishes after you die and appoints a guardian for your minor children.
-It is public, must be filed with the probate court and is only effective after your death.
-A trust is a private document, is effective while you are living and after your death and sets out your wishes during your incapacity and after you die.
-It is not a publicly filed document.
-For more information about the difference between a trust and a will, click here.
+A will is a document that explains your wishes after you die and appoints a guardian for your minor children.
+It is public, must be filed with the probate court, and is only effective after your death.
+A trust is a private document that is effective while you are living and after your death and explains your wishes during incapacity and after you die.
+It’s not a publicly filed document.
+Learn more about the difference between a trust and a will.